-The Billy Graham Library in Charlotte, North Carolina, is reopening to the public beginning today (May 23), as closure orders related to the COVID-19 pandemic are lifted for some public venues.
+The Billy Graham Library in Charlotte, North Carolina, reopened to the public May 23, as closure orders related to the COVID-19 pandemic lifted for some public venues.

-The Library will operate with new safety measures and at no more than 50% capacity, in compliance with North Carolina’s “Phase 2” reopening requirements.
+The Library is operating with new safety measures and at no more than 50% capacity, in compliance with North Carolina’s “Phase 2” reopening requirements.

 “We are excited to be able to reopen the Billy Graham Library, and to have the ‘Journey of Faith,’ Graham Family Homeplace, and the outdoor Memorial Prayer Garden all available for guests to enjoy,” said Franklin Graham, president and CEO of the Billy Graham Evangelistic Association.
 “I think they will be blessed by seeing what God did through my father’s life and how He is continuing to work today.